Tokisaki-Galaxy/translate-api/README.md

 - `src/config.ts`: Contains configuration options such as the default Workers AI model name used by the translation service.
 - `src/services/translateService.ts`: Exports the `TranslateService` class, which includes the `translateText` method for translating text based on the target language.
 - `src/routes/index.ts`: Exports `handleRoutes`, a Cloudflare Worker–style router handling `POST /translate` and validating input.
-- `src/koreader/translate.lua`: Lua script for Koreader that calls the Cloudflare Worker API for translation and processes the results.
+- `src/koreader/translator.lua`: Lua script for KOReader, compatible with the original translator module but using the custom backend.

 ## Setup